ayust/alpha-guide/content/rookie-fitting/minmatar.md

 Fusion is one of the shorter-ranged projectile ammo types, but does more explosive damage.
 Since you're going to be fighting a close range anyway, more damage is good.

+The reusable `Warrior I` combat drone can be launched to fly independently to distant enemies, dealing Explosive damage to them.
+Remember to order your drone to return to your Drone Bay before warping, or if it is taking damage from enemy fire.

 The `Gyrostabilizer I` in one of the low slots improves your projectile turrets, increasing their damage per shot and rate of fire.